gzachariadis/Pi-Hole/README.md

 ## Whitelist

 Need somewhere to start?
-A robust collection of personal "white-listed" websites offered in a "by-service" structure for your consumption can be found under the Whitelist directory of this project's root folder.
+A robust collection of personal white-listed websites offered in a by-service structure for your consumption can be found under the Whitelist directory of this project's root folder.

-My whitelist aims to serve my own personal requirements and is being severely tested to contain as few domains as possible for each service.
-An example of that would be not including Youtube Thumbnails domains under my Youtube.
+**BEWARE** The whitelist aims to serve my own personal requirements, and therefore is only to be used as a starting block.
+For example, my [Youtube](https://github.com/gzachariadis/Pi-Hole/tree/main/Whitelist/Video%20Hosting/Youtube) list, does not contain Thumbnail Domains; that's because I don't like to see Youtube Thumbnails, I find them misleading and distracting, if you disagree, just add those domains afterwards from your Query Log.

-Feel free to fork this repository and modify these lists as you see fit for your own use.
+I plan to keep updating this repository, quite frequently, but feel free to fork this repository and modify these lists as you see fit for your own use.

-Pull requests for whitelist will only be accepted if the fix an error.
+Pull requests for whitelist will only be accepted for errors and improvements, not for additional content.

 ## Blacklists